Frequently Asked Questions

 The current version of the Frequently Asked Questions was last updated on January 2, 2014.

 Click Here to Download a Printer-Friendly Version of the Frequently Asked Questions (.pdf)

 1. What is the settlement?

-A: Michigan Attorney General Bill Schuette and other participating state Attorneys General entered into this settlement with the five leading bank mortgage servicers to address allegations of faulty foreclosure processes and poor servicing of mortgages that harmed Michigan homeowners.
+A: Michigan Attorney General Bill Schuette and other participating state Attorneys General entered into this settlement in 2012 with the five leading bank mortgage servicers to address allegations of faulty foreclosure processes and poor servicing of mortgages that harmed Michigan homeowners.
 The settlement requires the bank mortgage servicers to provide the participating states, including Michigan, up to $25 billion dollars in monetary sanctions and relief.
 Michigan residents are expected to receive approximately $780,000 million in benefits, including a $97 million payment directly to the State of Michigan.
 In addition to the monetary relief, the settlement requires comprehensive reforms of mortgage loan servicing.
 These reforms will improve customer service for borrowers on a permanent basis.
 The settlement is the second-largest financial recovery ever received for affected citizens by Attorneys General, with the 1998 Master Tobacco Settlement being the largest.

 2. Which Five Bank Mortgage Servicers are involved?